 “I’ve learned to care a little less about what everybody thinks,” says singer/songwriter/guitarist Lindsay Ell.
 “Following my gut instinct, truly saying what I want to say—that’s the magic, the elements that make you relatable and real.
 Before, I was worrying about writing for radio, for fans, but now this is what I know, this is my journey.
 And the more honest I get, the more effective it is.”

-Her debut album on Stoney Creek Records, The Project, debuted at No. 1 on the Country Album Sales Chart and was named Billboard’s “Best Country Album of 2017.
-With it Ell truly made her presence felt spawning multiple singles and gaining widespread critical acclaim.
-The single “Criminal” became her first Top 20 hit in the US, as well as her first No.1 on the Canadian Country radio charts and the first female to do so in 10 years.
+Produced by the legendary Dann Huff, heart theory maintains a sonic depth and auditory aura while still conveying the emotional rawness and storytelling that highlights Ell’s growth since her debut album on Stoney Creek Records, The Project, which debuted at No. 1 on the Country Album Sales Chart and was named Billboard’s “Best Country Album of 2017.”
+That album spawned her first Top 20 hit in the US, as well as her first No.1 on the Canadian Country radio charts – making her the first female artist to top that chart in 10 years.

-Most recently, she scored her first No. 1 with “What Happens in a Small Town,” her duet with Brantley Gilbert—making her the first Canadian artist to hit No. 1 in the US since Emerson Drive’s “Moments” in 2007, and the first Canadian woman to reach the top of the charts since Terri Clark with “I Just Wanna Be Mad” in 2003.
+Most recently, she scored her first No. 1 with “What Happens in a Small Town,” her duet with Brantley Gilbert – another milestone moment making her the first Canadian artist to hit No. 1 in the US since Emerson Drive’s “Moments” in 2007, and the first Canadian woman to reach the top of the charts since Terri Clark with “I Just Wanna Be Mad” in 2003.

-Ell also shared the stage with some of the biggest acts in the world touring with Keith Urban, Brad Paisley, and Sugarland.
+Over the past 3 years, Ell has shared the stage with some of the biggest acts in the world touring with Keith Urban, Brad Paisley, and Sugarland.
 She has more than held her own in moments alongside such artists as Mellissa Etheridge, Billy Ray Cyrus, Robert Randolph, Billy Gibbons and other legends.
-She has made multiple appearances on the CMA Awards stage including playing with Carrie Underwood in addition to performing with distinguished Country group, Little Big Town, alongside other powerhouse female artists in one the biggest moments of the 2019 CMA Awards.
-She was also nominated in 2019 for Musical Event of the Year.
+She has made multiple appearances on the CMA Awards stage including playing with Carrie Underwood and performing with distinguished country group, Little Big Town, alongside other powerhouse female artists in one the biggest moments of the 2019 CMA Awards where she was also nominated for Musical Event of the Year.
 Ell’s nominations do not stop there, she is a 2x 2020 ACM nominee for New Female Artist of the Year and Music Event of the Year.

 Concurrently though, Ell was grappling with the real-life complexities that come with growing up, even as a rising star.
 “The past couple of years, I’ve been through a lot,” she says.
-“A public break-up, I turned 30, I’ve been through all of the stages of heartbreak and difficulties in life.
+“A public break-up took me through all of the stages of heartbreak, I turned 30, I had a health scare and countless other hurdles.
 And I came out the other side as a full human.
 There are moments when life just smacks you in the face and you need to do the work of figuring out what that means, how it changed you, and how to take full control of your life.”

 While Ell has earned special recognition for her blistering guitar playing, she notes that she doesn’t want to be defined by any one dimension of her work.
-“I love being thought of as a guitar goddess,” she says, “but I don’t just want to be known as the girl guitar player.
+She says, “I don’t want to be known as just a guitar player.
 My favorite artists, like John Mayer and Keith Urban, are great players, but that’s not the only thing you think of.
-I think all the pieces of the puzzle come together to make an artist’s story unique, to really paint the picture.
-So, yes, this will be a huge guitar record, but that not what I want be the first thing that rings the bell when you listen.”
+I write, sing, produce and think all the pieces of the puzzle come together to make an artist’s story unique, to paint the full picture.
+Yes, this is a huge guitar record, but that’s not what I want be the first thing that rings the bell when you listen.”

 A major part of Ell’s success has come from her dedicated exposure to an international audience.
-She has performed on her own, with the C2C Festival, and as part of the CMA’s “Introducing Nashville” series in Europe and Asia (at one point playing in eight different countries in 32 days).
+She has performed on her own tour, at the C2C Festival, opening tours for stars in their home territories, and as part of the CMA’s “Introducing Nashville” series in Europe and Asia (at one point playing in eight different countries in 32 days).